-Year ended December 31, 2020 2019 Balance as of January 1 \$ 58.6 \$ 38.5 Increases in respect of tax positions related to the current year 20.0 17.9 Increases in respect of tax positions related to prior years 9.7 - Increases in respect of exchange rate fluctuations 4.3 2.2 Reductions in respect of expirations of statute of limitations (1.2) Balance as of December 31 \$ 91.4 \$ 58.6
+Year ended December 31, 2021 2020 Balance as of January 1 \$ 91.4 \$ 58.6 Increases in respect of tax positions related to the current year 23.4 20.0 Increases in respect of tax positions related to prior years 9.1 9.7 Increases in respect of exchange rate fluctuations 3.9 4.3 Reductions in respect of settlements with authorities (12.7) Reductions in respect of expirations of statute of limitations (0.9) (1.2) Balance as of December 31 \$ 114.2 \$ 91.4

-The balance of total unrecognized tax benefits at December 31, 2020 is \$91.4 million which, if recognized, would affect the effective tax rate in the Company's statements of comprehensive income.
-The balance of the accrual relating to interest and penalties as of December 31, 2020 is \$6.3 million.
-The Company believes that it is reasonably possible that the total amount of unrecognized tax benefits could change significantly within 12 months of the reporting date as a result of the open examination in Israel.
+The balance of total unrecognized tax benefits at December 31, 2021 is \$104.9 million which, if recognized, would affect the effective tax rate in the Company's consolidated statements of comprehensive income.
+The balance of the accrual relating to interest and penalties as of December 31, 2021 is \$9.2 million.
+The Company believes that it is reasonably possible that the total amount of unrecognized tax benefits could change significantly within 12 months of the reporting date as a result of the open examination in Israel for the tax years ended 2017 through 2019.
+The nature of this uncertainty primarily relates to qualification of certain income as qualified income under the Preferred Technology Enterprise tax regimes.
 However, a reasonable estimate of the range of possible changes cannot be made at this time.